demisto/content/Packs/CarbonBlackEnterpriseEDR/Integrations/CarbonBlackEnterpriseEDR/README.md

 ### cb-eedr-file-paths

 ***
-Return a summary of the observed file paths
+Return a summary of the observed file paths.

 #### Base Command